ski-matic/TrendingMovies/README.md

 X Update the app icon, FAB icon and colors
-X Added "fetchConfigurationAndMovies" to handle chaining the calls to make sure the configuration exists so when we go through the list of movies we can set the poster URL

-- Instead of each Movie have a full URL, maybe they could all share a base URL
+X Added "fetchConfigurationAndMovies" to handle chaining the calls to make sure the configuration exists so when we go through the list of movies we can set the poster URL X Each Movie doesn't need the full poster URL since they all share a common base URL X Save the common base URL to the Movie object and then create the posterURL when it's needed

 - Use Rx "zip" function that waits for both configuration and movie to be fetched instead of "fetchConfigurationAndMovies()"
 - When should the configuration be fetched?